- Rough Scoring Guide: AP Score : % correct

 - NullPointerException

-- Trying to use methods in an object that has not been initialized.
+- Trying to use methods in an object that has not been initialized or instantiated.

 - Ex: Account b; b.withrdraw (amount);